nt246/NTRES-6100-data-science/analysis/lesson18-wrapup.md

 ### 7. Make your data tidy

 An important principle for “writing data for computers” is to clean up and reshape your data into tidy format for analysis.
 That way, you can take advantage of the powerful set of tools available in the tidyverse and beyond instead of having to invent your own roundabout approaches, and this will both make your code more robust, concise, and readable.
-As a reminder, have another look at the 'Openscapes tidy data blog post](https://www.openscapes.org/blog/2020/10/12/tidy-data/)
+As a reminder, have another look at the [Openscapes tidy data blog post](https://www.openscapes.org/blog/2020/10/12/tidy-data/)

 <br>